MediaX-SJTU/MediaX/content/publication/JointRF/index.md

 ---
-title: 'JointRF: End-to-End Joint Optimization for Dynamic Neural Radiance Field Representation and Compression' Video'
+title: 'JointRF: End-to-End Joint Optimization for Dynamic Neural Radiance Field Representation and Compression Video'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here